 - Home air conditioner smells sweet

-These sweet, chemical smells are frequently a sign that your air conditioner is experiencing a refrigerant leak.
-Your system uses this gas to move heat through copper coils, which can wear out as time goes on.
+These sweet, chemical scents are frequently a hint that your air conditioner is experiencing a refrigerant leak.
+Your system uses this gas to move heat through copper coils, which can wear out over time.

 Besides the strange smell, here are four other clues that you are experiencing a refrigerant leak.

-- Trouble keeping your home comfortable or reaching your desired temperature.
+- It’s hard keeping your residence cold or reaching your set temperature.

 - Increasing electrical costs.